soumelis-lab/ICELLNET/exemples_tutorials/Exemple2_scRNAseq.md

 filter.perc=10
 average.clean= sc.data.cleaning(object = seurat, db = db, filter.perc = filter.perc, save_file = T, path="path/", force.file = F)
 ```
 This filtering allows to remove all the genes that are expressed by a very low number of cells in some clusters, to avoid false negative cell-cell interactions scores.
 If you are applying ICELLNET for the first time on your dataset, we advice to apply first ICELLNET without filtering, and then with filtering at 10% to see the differences and filtered genes.
-This will help a lot in the analysis and for biological interpretation of the data(see steps 3 and 4).
+This will help in the analysis and biological interpretation of the results (see steps 3 and 4).

 #### c - Compute manually average gene expression per cluster without starting from a SeuratObject.